-Byte Attribute consist of a measured channel number (least 6 bits) and a gain code (most 2 bits).
+Byte Attribute consist of a measured channel number (least 6 bits) and a gain code (most 2 bits), which was used during measurement.
 Other 3 bytes contain measured value.

-Message 02 - configuration and start one-channel measurements procedure.
+Message 02 - configuration and start single-channel measurements procedure.
 The message looks as: